Tarkine: Early conservation movement

 The campaign to protect the Tarkine began in the 1960s.
 A formal conservation proposal was put forward by the then Circular Head Mayor Horace Arnold 'Jim' Lane for the establishment of a 'Norfolk Range National Park'.
 Lane's proposal was ahead of its time, though his proposal wasn't seen to fruition.

 From the late 1990s, the area came under increasing national and international scrutiny in a similar vein to the environmental protests surrounding Tasmania's Franklin River and Queensland's Daintree Rainforest.
 The case for protecting the Tarkine was significantly advanced with the Federal Government's Forestry Package in 2005 adding 70,000 ha to reserves in the Tarkine.

-A significant proportion of the Tarkine area including the Savage River National Park is already contained in the Tasmanian Reserve system, which protects the largest contiguous area of cool temperate rainforest surviving in Australia.
+Only 10% of takayna/the Tarkine area is protected as National Park, with the 180km2 Savage River National Park. which protects the largest contiguous area of cool temperate rainforest surviving in Australia.

 Current land tenure and legislation

 The Tasmanian reserve management system is one of the most comprehensive and sophisticated in Australia.
 The Nature Conservation Act 2002 (NCA) and the National Parks and Reserves Management Act 2002 (NPRMA) are the two key pieces of Tasmania legislation that empower reserve management.

 Tasmania has eight separate public reserve classes with each class having detailed values and purposes for reservation defined in legislation.
 Just because a parcel of land is placed in the formal reserve system, does not mean that all activities are banned within the area.
-Some reserves, like National Parks, are set aside for conservation as well as ecologically sustainable tourism.
+Some reserves, like National Parks and State Reserves, are set aside for conservation as well as ecologically sustainable tourism.
+One such example is the Corinna Wilderness Village, which empowers the region by allowing tourists to experience the southern end of takayna/the Tarkine in an accessible and ecologically friendly way.
 Game reserves are set aside for conservation purposes and also allow the ecologically sustainable taking of designated game species (i.e. hunting).

 Two classes of reserve - Regional Reserves and Conservation Areas are both reserve classes aimed at conserving biological and geological diversity whilst also allowing for mining and the controlled use of other natural resources including sustainable harvesting of special timbers.